 Hello readership!
 Welcome back.
 I’m glad you’ve returned because things are about to get much yummier after our sadly recipe-free post last week.
-Now, I promise we are going to get to the promised curry, but first let’s re-hash what we’ve learned a little.
+I promise we are going to get to the promised curry, but first let’s re-hash the ancients.

-Last week, with the help of the fabulous Rachel Laudan, we broke down this giant concept of “culinary philosophy” into three basic tenets.
-Any remembrance of what those tenets are?
-You don’t spend all your time thinking about things like this?
-Okay, let’s refresh:
+Last week, with the help of the fabulous Rachel Laudan, I worked on breaking down this giant concept of “culinary philosophy” into three basic tenets.

 1. Establishment of a HIERARCHY of foods.